rocketsquawk/jenkins-docker/README.md

 ## Prerequisites
 Ensure you've got a recent (18.09+) Docker Desktop or Docker Engine installation.

+## Troubleshooting
+The most likely thing to go wrong is that Jenkins will get a permission denied error while trying to access `/var/run/docker.sock`.
+Follow the instructions above in step #2 carefully.

 ## Credit and next steps
 Most of this repo comes from the article at https://www.digitalocean.com/community/tutorials/how-to-automate-jenkins-setup-with-docker-and-jenkins-configuration-as-code.
 Read the article if you want to learn how to automate a user and build credentials to further secure your container.